 New HMI for BrauEule III Microbrewery

-For the new BRUMAS microbrewery, BrauEule III, we developed a brand-new HMI with a new underlying control system.
+For the BRUMAS microbrewery, BrauEule III, we developed an intuitive HMI with a new underlying control system.
 Additionally, some new innovative features have been implemented, which make BrauEule III one of the best microbreweries available in this market segment.

 Since 2003, BRUMAS has been convincing consumers with its high-quality automatic microbreweries called BrauEule®.
 Beginners as well as experts value the possibility of choosing between the “auto” or “custom” brewing programs, which makes the brewery suitable for every knowledge level.